KartikRN/campus-connect-2/README.md

 # campus-connect-2
-Version 2 of the existing CampusConnect wensite
+Version 2 of the existing CampusConnect website